 Keep in mind that even if you print only in black, most inkjet printers continue using the color cartridge for servicing tasks, so you'll likely still need to replace it eventually.

 The printing speed of the Canon PIXMA TR8520 is mediocre.
 It takes its time printing off black-only text documents, which might be stressful when you're minutes away from handing in your final essay.
 Color documents are even slower.
 For photo printing, this printer takes almost a minute to produce one 4" x 6" photo.
+If you want to print color photos faster, consider the Canon PIXMA TS9520.

-The PIXMA TR8520 has decent color accuracy.
-While this might not be a dealbreaker for those who just need a couple of documents in color here and there, those who want more precise color accuracy may be disappointed, especially when the result is compared to the original source file or document.
+The Canon PIXMA TR8520 has good color accuracy.
+While this might not be a dealbreaker for those who just need a couple of documents in color here and there, those who want more precise color accuracy may be disappointed, especially when the result is compared to the source file or document.
 If you want a similar printer with slightly better color accuracy, the Canon PIXMA TR4520 is a good alternative.